Pylons/venusian/docs/index.rst

 - A string representing a full dotted name.
 To name an object by dotted name, use a string representing the full dotted name.
-For example, if you want to ignore the ``my.package`` package and any of its subobjects or subpackages during the scan, pass ``ignore=['my.package']``.
+For example, if you want to ignore the ``my.package`` package and any of its subobjects during the scan, pass ``ignore=['my.package']``.
 If the string matches a global object (e.g. ``ignore=['my.package.MyClass']``), only that object will be ignored and the rest of the objects in the module or package that contains the object will be processed.

 - A string representing a relative dotted name.
 To name an object relative to the ``package`` passed to this method, use a string beginning with a dot.
-For example, if the ``package`` you've passed is imported as ``my.package``, and you pass ``ignore=['.mymodule']``, the ``my.package.mymodule`` mymodule and any of its subobjects or subpackages will be omitted during scan processing.
+For example, if the ``package`` you've passed is imported as ``my.package``, and you pass ``ignore=['.mymodule']``, the ``my.package.mymodule`` module and any of its subobjects will be omitted during scan processing.
 If the string matches a global object (e.g. ``ignore=['my.package.MyClass']``), only that object will be ignored and the rest of the objects in the module or package that contains the object will be processed.

 - A callable that accepts a full dotted name string of an object as its single positional argument and returns ``True`` or ``False``.
 If the callable returns ``True`` or anything else truthy, the module, package, or global object is ignored, if it returns ``False`` or anything else falsy, it is not ignored.
-If the callable matches a package name, the package as well as any of that package's submodules and subpackages will be ignored.
+If the callable matches a package name, the package as well as any of that package's submodules and subpackages (recursively) will be ignored.
 If the callable matches a module name, that module and any of its contained global objects will be ignored.
-If the regex mactches a global object name, only that object name will be ignored.
+If the callable mactches a global object name, only that object name will be ignored.
 For example, if you want to skip all packages, modules, and global objects beginning with the word "test", you can use ``ignore=[re.compile('test').match]``.

-Here's an example of how we might use the ``ignore`` argument to ``scan`` to ignore an entire package by absolute dotted name:
+Here's an example of how we might use the ``ignore`` argument to ``scan`` to ignore an entire package (and any of its submodules and subpackages) by absolute dotted name:

 .. code-block:: python
    :linenos: